serbrio/mooc_csb_2025/Project_I/REPORT.md

 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/mysite/settings.py#L138 (Line 138 in mysite/settings.py) \
 (In this example, smtp.gmail.com is used.
 To make it work, you have to set up a google account.
 See references.)

-After fix, user can recover password using django password reset workflow: click [recover](screenshots/flaw-4-after-1.png), [provide email address](screenshots/flaw-4-after-2.png), get confirmation that [password reset is sent](screenshots/flaw-4-after-3.png), check provided email, follow the received link which opens [password change](screenshots/flaw-4-after-4.png) dialog, which resolves in [password reset confirmation](screenshots/flaw-4-after-5.png) and password change.
+After the fix, user can recover password using django password reset workflow: click [recover](screenshots/flaw-4-after-1.png), [provide email address](screenshots/flaw-4-after-2.png), get confirmation that [password reset is sent](screenshots/flaw-4-after-3.png), check provided email, follow the received link which opens [password change](screenshots/flaw-4-after-4.png) dialog, which resolves in [password reset confirmation](screenshots/flaw-4-after-5.png) and password change.

 ## References